MathFerret1013/Supercluster/README.md

 ### Code
 * Refactor of the ENN code.
 * A KD-Tree implementation.
-* Updating kNN, kMmeans and ENN to use a KD-Tree
+* Updating kNN, kMeans and ENN to use a KD-Tree